ZeroDrift810/NELBOT/feature_setup.md

 ## Setting up broadcasts

 1. first run `/broadcasts configure` with the keyword for your league and the channel you want broadcasts in.
-Optional role for anyone to be mentioned
+Optional role for anyone to be mentioned.
+The keyword is to only show streams for your league, this must be in the title of any twitch/youtube stream for snallabot to post it!
 2. then add your channels with Youtube with, `/broadcasts youtube add` or Twitch with `/broadcasts twitch add`

-## Setting up dashboard

-Once the bot has been added to your discord do the following:

-1. Run `/dashboard` to open your snallabot dashboard
-2. Follow the directions to connect your league to snallabot.
-Let me know if you have any issues doing so
-3. Once you reach your dashboard, you are all set up.
-4. [Optional] Add more bot export links by clicking the `Add Export` button.
-Once you add the Url, make sure you check the right exports and hit the check mark to confirm!
-5. The dashboard is all setup to use!
-Auto exporting is on for all the exports that have that option checked, this continously keeps checking to make sure everything is up to date.